 But I didn’t have the allspice the recipe called for on hand!

 Oh!
 Guess what?
-Allspice is a mixture of cloves, cinnamon, and nutmeg – so I simply added the cinnamon and nutmeg to get the proper taste.
+Allspice can be mimicked by mixture of cloves, cinnamon, and nutmeg – so I simply added the cinnamon and nutmeg to get the proper taste.

 I love the flavour profile some garlic adds, so I threw in a couple cloves.